 An introduction to basic topics relevant to the care of the hospitalised paediatric trauma patient:

-Each interactive expanding case scenario promotes critical thinking, knowledge synthesis, and clinical reasoning skills by inviting learners to:
+Each expanding case scenario promotes critical thinking, knowledge synthesis, and clinical reasoning skills by inviting learners to:

 By the end of the course, participants will be able to: